tgomez22/Security/TryHackMe/inProgress/Blaster.md

 After a quick wikipedia scan to find the main character's avatar name in Ready Player One, I arrived at the creds `Wade:parzival`

+The next step was broken for me in this challenge.
+There was no web history to find on this box as the hint indicated there would be.
+Looking at other walk-throughs for this chellenge confirms that this part was broken for many users.

+I used a walkthrough to find the correct CVE which is `CVE-2019-1388`.

+I am super new to Windows hacking so I used this GitHub repo `https://github.com/nobodyatall648/CVE-2019-1388` and this walkthrough `https://thedarkcube.net/tryhackme-blaster/` to privesc to `nt authority\system`.